crowdwave/arniesmtpbufferserver/README.md

 Ideally the web server code doesn't actually talk directly to an SMTP server.
 Instead it should somehow queue/buffer the email for sending.
 This ensures the web page can return to the user as quickly as possible instead of waiting for the SMTP send to actually complete.

-I wrote this because I got frustrated using complex queueing systems simply to buffer outbound SMTP emails.

-This server is intended for small scale usage - for example a typical web server for a SAAS application.
+This server is intended for small scale usage - for example a typical web server for a simple SAAS application.
 It may work for large scale email traffic but it's completely unknown how it would handle such load.

+Arnie seqentially sends emails - it does not attempt to send email to the SMTP server in parallel.
+It probably could do fairly easily by spawning email send tasks, but SMTP parallelisation was not the goal in writing Arnie.

+## Credits:

+Credit to Lynn Root for Arnie's shutdown code https://www.roguelynn.com/words/asyncio-graceful-shutdowns/

 ## Running Arnie: